Haz-ctrl/COVID-19-Info-Tracker/README.md

 Ultimately, I decided to settle for regular JS, as it was the most familiar to me, and the code was easier to digest and understand.
 I covered the various drawbacks and advantages of the different frameworks in my final paper, but it should be noted that I will also upload the 'prototypes' developed using React, JQuery and Vue to this repo, alongside the final product written in plain JavaScript.

 That's the gist of the project, and the information of everything you can find in this repo.
 This project has been a really valuable and fun experience to venture outside of my safe zone and try out different frameworks in back-end development that, up until now, I had no prior experience with.
-I hope you enjoy it!
-Thanks :)
+I hope you enjoy it! :)

 -Hashim